Gary Kessler Associates

 [MD5: 0a5d22d2e513f45befd1da30706e2b39 | SHA1: abc17f54c64ae6422c33e1f2d04658a0d2d82b2a]

 cisco7 (v1.0a, 4/24/2012): Two programs -- one in C and one in Perl -- that "cracks" a Cisco Type 7 password.
 Not much to the cracking, actually, since the password is merely an XOR applied to the password and a fixed string.
 Well, read more in the README file or in my crypto paper.

 entropy (v1.5, 03/30/2017): This Perl program calculates the entropy (randomness) of a given file.
 The program displays entropy as a value from 1-8, and can optional show a histogram and/or percentage of each of the 256 values of the bytes in the file.

-FileSigs (12/13/2015, corrected 09/20/2016): This ZIP archive contains versions of my File Signatures Table in a format usable by FTK, Tim Coakley's Simple Carver and Simple Carver Lite, Scalpel, and Marco Pontello's TrID - File Identifier utility.
-The _README.txt file describes how the files can be used and their formats. *** If there are other useful formats, please let me know and I will try to accomodate. ***
+FileSigs (04/24/2020): This ZIP archive contains versions of my File Signatures Table in a format usable by AccessData's Forensic Toolkit (FTK)®, Scalpel (supported for historical purposes only), Tim Coakley's Simple Carver and Simple Carver Lite, and Marco Pontello's TrID - File Identifier utility, as well as a raw comma-delimited, text file.
+The _README.txt file describes how the files can be used and their formats.
+If there are other useful formats, please let me know and I will try to accomodate.